 Which is the best German wine?
 In Germany, vines have been cultivated since at least the fourth century, and its vineyards are among the world’s coolest, reaching above the 50th parallel, about as far north as grapes can grow.
 So winegrowing in Germany is a very special part of their agricultural industry.
-And it’s two-third white winegrowing and one-third red winegrowing.
+And it’s two-thirds white winegrowing and one-third red winegrowing.

-Is Riesling Best German Wine?
+Is Riesling the Best German Wine?

 Germany is home to almost half the world’s Riesling.
 Beloved for its versatility, elegance, and aging potential, it’s the country’s undisputed great grape.
-The Riesling grape for them is the most important grape variety.
+The Riesling grape, for them, is the most important grape variety.
 Riesling has so many faces, so many different variations, that you can do almost everything with it.
-You can have the Riesling very early after bottling and you can age yourself with the wine up to 30, 40, 50, 60 years.
+You can have the Riesling very early after bottling, and you can age yourself with the wine up to 30, 40, 50, or 60 years.
 Riesling is also the best German wine you find in all their export countries.
-It’s a fantastic wine as a food-matching wine.
+It’s a fantastic wine, a food-matching wine.
 It’s the most sophisticated white wine.
 And it’s the most versatile white wine.
 Outside Germany, consumers envision Riesling as a sweet wine.
 In reality, it can be made sparkling, off-dry, or lusciously sweet.
 But in fact, the majority of Riesling consumed in the domestic market is essentially dry.
 This diversity of style extends through the entire range of quality, from featherweight acidic plonk to the world’s greatest white wines.
 They have dry– very dry-styled wines, they have off-dry wines, and they have the sweet wines.
 And for each kind of taste, you can choose food.

 It’s Not Easy to Know Which Is the Best German Wine